 Requirements for Licensure

-Licensure in North Carolina, whether as a Licensed Marriage and Family Therapy Associate (LMFTA) or as a Licensed Marriage and Family Therapist (LMFT), requires a minimum of a master’s degree in MFT or a master’s degree in a related degree (provided the required coursework has been completed).
+Licensure in North Carolina, whether as a Licensed Marriage and Family Therapy Associate (LMFTA) or as a Licensed Marriage and Family Therapist (LMFT), requires a minimum of a master’s degree in MFT or a master’s degree in a related degree (provided the required coursework has been completed) from a REGIONALLY ACCREDITED UNIVERSITY, such as SACS (Southern Association… , check your university website to find accreditation information.
+If it is not there, that is a red flag – investigate further).
 A passing score on the National Marriage and Family Therapy Examination is also required, along with documented supervision under an approved supervisor or demonstration of intent to acquire the minimum 1500 clinical and 200 approved supervision hours (approved AAMFT Approved Supervisor or AAMFT Supervisory Candidate).
 Note: the Board reserves the right to require a fully approved supervisor instead of a supervisory candidate when an applicant has limited hours from their qualifying degree program (per board policy, fewer than 360 clinical hours, of which at least 120 of the 360 should be relational hours, and fewer than 72 approved supervisor hours).

 Applications for either license will not be scheduled for Board review until all required documents have been received and confirmed [education, an official transcript with degree conferment posted (sent directly from the university or it’s designated transcript issuing service), National Marriage and Family Therapy Examination passing score verification, experience (clinical and supervision hours on the forms or in the manner proscribed by the Board)].
 The Board requires unless otherwise noted, that copies of all course syllabi for all submitted ‘core’ courses be submitted with your application.
 All courses not listed on your application as electives are core courses.
 Syllabi is not required for electives.
 Syllabi must be from the period/date the course was taken.
 Do not submit generic syllabi as those cannot be accepted.
 For more information about required coursework categories, you should review the instruction for completing the application.
 The applicant, not the Board, is responsible for ensuring coursework is listed in the appropriate course category.
 A course cannot be duplicated or utilized for different sections of the required coursework.
 Your listed course numbers must ‘match’ the numbers listed on your transcript.
 If all required applications materials have not been received by the due date listed, then the application will be deferred until the next scheduled review by the Board (i.e. the next listed board meeting).